This Internet Site describes Type I Restriction-Modification Systems.

 Type I R-M enzymes are NOT site-specific endonucleases and have not found a use in Genetic Engineering, which means they have been somewhat neglected over the years.
 However, they are a very interesting multisubunit, multifunctional molecular motors with strong relationships to both recombination enzymes such as RecBC and to chromatin remodeling factors in eukaryotes.

-Recently, there has been a resurgence of interest in these enzymes, in part spurred by investigations that have addressed some of the early questions first raised by the presence of Restriction-Modification systems (Murray, 2000), but more recently due to the single-molecule studies of the enzymes as molecular motors (Seidel et al., 2004)
+Recently, there has been a resurgence of interest in these enzymes, in part spurred by investigations that have addressed some of the early questions first raised by the presence of Restriction-Modification systems (Murray, 2000), but more recently due to the single-molecule studies of the enzymes as molecular motors (Seidel et al., 2004) and a review has recently been published by Loenen et al (2014).

 These web pages are a resource primarily aimed at those involved in research in this area, but will also provide useful background information to undergraduates and graduate students.